notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 In order for us to implement `FromRequest`, we must define the [`from_request()`] required method.
 `from_request()` is the method that is invoked to perform validation.
+It is in this method definition that we will try to grab a connection from the connection pool.
-Each request can carry some type of "global" state around that is managed by your Rocket application.
+Each Rocket request object can carry some type of "global" state around that is managed by your Rocket application.
+The state that we want to pass around is our connection pool.
-This is a feature of Rocket called `Managed State`
+To do this, we can take advantage of a Rocket feature called `Managed State`.

 Managed State is registered when we are setting up our Rocket app by invoking the `manage()` method on our Rocket instance.